-Textbooks are issued to KIMEP students in the Centre for Renting Textbooks (TRC) for a rental fee in accordance with the Regulation.
-TRC involves the placement of a mandatory security deposit for the use of rented textbooks.
+Textbooks are issued to KIMEP students in the Access Services Department of the library (2nd floor) for a rental fee in accordance with the Regulation below.
+Textbook rental involves the placement of a mandatory security deposit for the use of rented textbooks.
 The amount of the security deposit is determined by the KIMEP administration and may be revised periodically.

-2) Then check out textbooks assigned to his or her course in the Valikhanov Reading Room.
+2) Then check out textbooks assigned to his or her course at the circulation desk, library 2nd floor.
 In order to rent a book the student must provide the confirmation of registration for the class (transcript) and Library ID card.

 2. Rental fee